How Expensive is New Zealand?

 Planning a trip to New Zealand or even looking to live and work here?
-Then working out the cost of life in New Zealand is essential for planning your budget and making your dream a reality.
-So how expensive is New Zealand in 2018?
+Then working out the cost of living in New Zealand is essential for planning your budget and making your dream a reality.
+So how expensive is New Zealand?

 To answer that question, we have put together a list of typical costs you’re likely to encounter in New Zealand.
 That way, you can compare the cost of life in New Zealand to that in your home country.
 (And don’t worry, we have added some quick exchange rates in this article too).

-While this article concentrates on typical costs of life in New Zealand in 2018, this cost of backpacking article will give you an idea of the tourism activity prices and any extra costs you might encounter on a holiday in New Zealand.
+While this article concentrates on typical costs of life in New Zealand, this cost of backpacking article will give you an idea of the tourism activity prices and any extra costs you might encounter on a holiday in New Zealand.

 Whether New Zealand is expensive or not really depends on what country you are from.
 With that in mind, we’ve put together this quick list of exchange rates so that you can compare the typical New Zealand prices with your home currency.
 That way, you’ll be able to better judge whether New Zealand is expensive.

 We know it’ pretty easy to just search exchange rates between the New Zealand dollar and your home currency.
-However, just to give a typical overview of the New Zealand Dollar exchange rates in 2018, we’ve put together this quick list.
-Exchange rates typically fluctuate throughout the year, but as of March 2018, the New Zealand Dollar exchange rates are as follows:
+However, just to give a typical overview of the New Zealand Dollar exchange rates, we’ve put together this quick list.
+Exchange rates typically fluctuate throughout the year, but the average New Zealand Dollar exchange rates are as follows:

 - US Dollar: 0.74